TomShacham/http4js/README.md

 ## To dos

-- Uri construct new self each time
-- generalise routing to an interface use totallylazy to implement new types of routing
+- generalise routing to an interface
+  - use totallylazy to implement new types of routing
+- reversible routing
+  - named functions will have route named as such
+- client side httpclient (from stu)
 - example app
     - withOptions on withPost
-- reversible routing
-  - what happens if names conflict?
-  - what if multiple handlers match by path
-- client side httpclient (from stu)

 ## Running HTTPS Server tests